colombiandev/FBCProj1/README.md

 •	How have the returns for each of the ETFs compared to each other?
+  The higher the risk, the higher the return.
 •	Which has the best return over the past 5 years?
 And the worst?
+  The best return cummulatively can be seen from the small cap, and high volatility and high grwoth.
+Lowest return was seen in treasury ETFs.
 •	How risky is each strategy?
+  Comparing Standard Deviation Numbers.
 •	How does the risk compare to the returns?
+  Comparing Sharpe Ratios